Last Updated on August 22, 2023 by Jada Glover

 - If you’re pregnant and breastfeeding (a diet or calorie restriction is not usually recommended in this case – consult with your doctor first)

-Your body uses about 300-500 calories per day to make breast milk.
+Your body uses about 300-500 calories per day to maintain an adequate breast milk supply.
 It takes calories to make milk and you’re giving away calories in your milk.

 In general, you should not reduce your calories below 1,800-2,000 calories per day as a breastfeeding mother, whether you’re intentionally trying to lose weight or not.
 Some breastfeeding moms may require more calories – 2,200-2,400 calories per day or more.
 And, if you’re breastfeeding twins, this number will be even greater.